osteele/Arduino_SerialRecord/README.md

 ### SendSingleValue

 This sketch repeatedly sends a record that contains a single value.
-The value is the value of `millis()`, modulo 32768.

-This sketch pairs well with the ReceiveSingleValue example from the [Processing SerialRecord] library.
+The sketch pairs well with the ReceiveSingleValue example from the [Processing SerialRecord] library.

 You can also use the Serial Monitor to inspect the values that the sketch sends to the serial port.

+This sketch is no different from calling `Serial.println(value)`.

 Things to try: